 Another function that sends packets is lsquic_engine_send_unsent_packets().
-Call it if there was a previous failure to send out all packets
+Call it if there was a previous failure to send out all packets called on various events in then connections and stream lifecycles and a callback to get the default TLS context.

 3.2.7 Required Engine Callbacks